-Judi Windleharth, LMHC
+Judi Windleharth, LMHC (She/her/hers)

-Primary focus:
+My focus:

-Additionally, I help clients with:
+Additionally, I am honored to help clients with:

 • Anxiety